Marksmanship Hunter PvP Rotation and Playstyle — The War Within (11.1.0)

 - During the rotation and particularly around this point, you should be thinking about what has been used by the enemy team and if it is worth swapping targets.
 For example, if your kill target has used defensive cooldowns, you may want to swap targets to the other DPS.

-- At this point, your Trap on the Healer should be ending, and if you are
+- At this point, your Trap on the Healer should have just ended, and if you

 Chimaeral Sting on the enemy healer if your team is not able to cast a disorient category crowd control (e.g.